The following are frequently asked questions about the Internal Medicine Residency Program at Morristown Medical Center:

 How big is your program?

-We have 13 categorical residents per postgraduate year, eight preliminary residents and two PGY-4 chief residents per year.
-Other residency programs that rotate through our services are emergency medicine, podiatry and dentistry.
+We have 15 categorical residents per postgraduate year, nine preliminary residents and two PGY-4 chief residents per year.
+Other residency programs that rotate through our services are emergency medicine, family medicine, podiatry and dentistry.

 How much unit time do residents do?

 Our unit experience is highly rated by our residents; many wish they could spend more time there.
 The Residency Review Committee (RRC) limits the amount of unit time categorical internal medicine residents have in the three-year training program to 26 weeks, and we comply with that limit.